 - To make in advance for freezing: Follow the recipe to the point of the second rise.
 Place into the plastic wrap lined cups of a cupcake-muffin pan and freeze solid.
 Use the plastic wrap to lift from the pan, then package.
 Thaw overnight in the fridge before baking as directed.

-Other Cinnamon Rolls Recipes to Add to the Menu
+More Cinnamon Rolls Recipes to Make

-- Apple Pie Cinnamon Rolls
+- Apple Pie Cinnamon Rolls are delicious for brunch or dessert.

-- Praline Pecan Cinnamon Rolls
+- Bakery style Praline Pecan Cinnamon Rolls.

-- Cinnamon Roll Dip from i heart eating
+- Cinnamon Roll Dip from i heart eating.

 Thanks for visiting come back soon!